By: Jeremy Neisser

 To help with better forward motion, Nike has implemented a Rocker Geometry for a smooth transition throughout your stride from heel to toe.

 To add a stability component, there is a Heel Clip that helps create a more inherently stable platform.
+I love the durability of the rubber outsole.
+You can tell Nike put effort into this shoe.

 This works like guide rails do in Brooks running shoes, they serve as bumpers to keep you aligned properly.
 Rather than stopping over-pronation altogether, it slows the rate of pronation.